/* Rambling Owl addition to remove page titles from blogs */

 We left the academy behind and entered Church Street with the imposing St. Lawrence Church and the immediate sense that we were in one of the tourist-traps of the Cotswolds – the place was busy with people and they conversed in many different languages.
 They had plenty to converse about as Chipping Campden really is a gem of a place, with many wonderful and historic buildings that demand to be photographed and streets that probably haven’t changed much for centuries.

-Walking into Chipping Campden, Gloucestershire
+Walking into Chipping Campden

-We found a bench overlooking the high street and rested our legs just as the clouds came back and a light rain began to fall.
+We walked along Church Street, passing an ancient row of Alms Houses and turned down a side lane onto the high street.
+Colin and I fell into discussion about our family tree because, apparently, we have genealogical roots here; something to do with a great-grandfather on my mother’s side hailing from the place, not that this afforded us any privileges – such as finding a taxi.
+We found a bench on the high street and rested our legs just as the clouds came back and a light rain began to fall.
 Never mind, we had completed the days walking and all we had to do now was hop in a cab and be whisked off back to Bidford.
 Easy?
 Well yes we thought so.
 The problem was that we hadn’t seen a taxi rank, or even a single taxi, anywhere in Chipping Campden.
 As we sat and pondered this a couple of private cabs did come by, but they were loaded with passengers and seemed to be merely passing the through the town rather than being based in it.
 We had noticed an attractive looking pub called the Eight Bells on a small side street so we made our way back there, ordered a beer, and asked the lady tending the bar if she could find us a taxi.
 She was as helpful as she could be (I can’t recommend the place highly enough for that), and produced a long list of local cabs, proceeding to phone each one in turn on our behalf.
 They were all fully booked for the school run which was just about to begin.
 It seemed like we were stranded.
 Beer always helps, so we ordered another pint and considered our options.
-We hadn’t really thought about a Plan B because we were so convinced that we would pick up a cab so easily.
+We hadn’t really thought about a Plan B because we were so convinced that we would have no problems picking up a cab.
 Twenty minutes of fruitless pondering later and the bar lady came over to tell us that she had managed to find a cab for us if we didn’t mind waiting forty minutes or so.
 It would have taken a lot longer to walk back to Bidford so we readily agreed and nursed our second pint through another 30 minutes, waiting outside in the drizzle for the last ten minutes rather than risk losing the cab ride.
 The cab duly arrived, driven by a lady who easily won the award for ‘Cabbie With Poshest Voice’.
 She was clearly well-to-do but obviously enjoyed her work and chatted about the area as she drove us back to Bidford-On-Avon.
 Most usefully, when she learned that we would be parking in Chipping Campden the next day, she gave us directions to find a free all-day car park.
-She dropped us off back at dear old Bidford-On-Avon, still looking miserable under lowering clouds and drizzly rain - I’m sure she looks far better in full sunshine but I’ll never know for sure.
+She dropped us off back at Bidford-On-Avon, still looking miserable under lowering clouds and drizzly rain - I’m sure the place looks far better in bright sunshine but I’ll never know for sure.

 For a full profile of the route (PDF format) click here